 One important note to come out of the panel discussion was that most vodka haters actually despise the marketing more than the spirit itself.
 The Ultra-Mega-Super-Premium, Octuple Distilled labels and corresponding price tags relegate many vodkas to mere lifestyle products, rather than spirits of true substance.

 So it’s refreshing that Wódka vodka, a quality, Polish-made rye vodka, is now available for about $9 per 750ml bottle.
-It’s priced like most vodkas should be priced, but aren’t.
+It just might be the best cheap vodka that doesn’t taste cheap, and it’s priced like most vodkas should be priced, but aren’t.
 Years ago, Grey Goose and Belvedere changed the industry by charging upwards of $25 for a bottle of vodka.
 Since then, it seems anything cheaper than $20 and absent of fancy packaging is regarded as swill.

 Vodka is made from abundant, inexpensive ingredients, so there’s no reason to price it like it’s not.
 Wódka seems to understand that.
 I’m no vodka drinker, but even I appreciate the value of a $9 bottle.